absinthe0223/OMALab-Employee-Manual/perks-and-benefits/vacation-holidays-and-pto-policy.md

 # Vacation, Holiday, and Paid Time Off \(PTO\) Policy

 Here at OMAlab, we’re working hard on creating a culture of personal responsibility and mutual trust, and we wanted our vacation and time off policy to reflect that.
-After some reflection, we decided to adopt an[_Open_](https://omalab.gitbooks.io/omalab-guide/content/GLOSSARY.html#open)\_PTO Policy\_which allows our employees the flexibility to take time off when they need it.
+After some reflection, we decided to adopt an Open \_PTO Policy\_which allows our employees the flexibility to take time off when they need it.
 Netflix and other large employers have shown that this can work on a large scale, and it matches our culture perfectly.

 We strongly feel that we’ll have better employee productivity and retention with this policy, but it’s not for everyone.
 It requires a strong peer review process and a lot of trust in your employees.

 Here at OMAlab, we recognize the need for employees to take time away from the office to creatively recharge, and that not everyone works the best during traditional 9 to 5 office hours.
 We also believe in taking personal responsibility for managing our own time, workload and results.
-To that end, we’ve adopted an[Open](https://omalab.gitbooks.io/omalab-guide/content/GLOSSARY.html#open)PTO \(Paid Time Off\) policy, in which each employee is afforded the flexibility to take vacation, take time off for illness and shift schedules as necessary.
+To that end, we’ve adopted an Open PTO \(Paid Time Off\) policy, in which each employee is afforded the flexibility to take vacation, take time off for illness and shift schedules as necessary.

 ## Our Policy